getoctane/octane-node/README.md

 ## TypeScript support

-The library itself is written first in [TypeScript](https://www.typescriptlang.org/), and thus, TypeScript is fully supported.
+The library itself is written first in [TypeScript](https://www.typescriptlang.org/), and thus, TypeScript is fully supported (v3.6 and later).

 The `octane-node/types` submodule contains all of the type defintions used for various method arguments and return values when making API requests, etc.